All Products

 If you want to query all fields in logs, we recommend that you use full-text indexes.
 If you want to query only specific fields, we recommend that you use field indexes.
 This helps reduce index traffic.
 If you want to analyze fields, you must create field indexes.
 You must include a SELECT statement in your query statement for analysis.

-You must wait approximately 1 minute for the indexes to take effect.
-Then, you can view the collected logs on the Raw Logs tab.
-For more information, see Guide to log query and analysis.
+You may need to wait about one minute for the indexes to become effective.
+You can then view the collected logs on the Raw Logs tab.
+For more information, see Quick start for log query and analysis.

 Troubleshooting